ViHtarb/Tooltip/README.md

 - Removed not used dependencies(library size is reduced almost in 2 times)

 ### 0.1.6
 This version is supported Android API 7 and large.
-If you want use Tooltips in projects with Min SDK 7 then use this code in dependencies:
+If you want use Tooltips in projects with Min SDK 7 then use this in dependencies:
 ```java
 dependencies {
     compile 'com.github.vihtarb:tooltip:0.1.6'